zavoloklom/dnd-flavored-markdown/content/en.md

 - **[Maria](#)**, an incense and herbs merchant, supplied Abraham with ingredients needed for his experiments.
 - Abraham paid in advance and asked for discretion.
-- In thanks, he gave Maria a [scroll with a simple spell](#) and instructions.
+- In thanks, he gave Maria a scroll with a simple spell and instructions.
-- The following month he didn’t place an order, and Maria didn’t find that unusual.
+- After that, Abraham no longer asked for ingredients—and Maria didn’t find it unusual.

 ## Arrival of Rosa